-Each member of the city council shall have the power to administer oaths and affirmations in any investigation or proceeding pending before the city council.
+Each member of the city council, the city clerk, or the chair of any city board or commission shall have the power to administer oaths and affirmations in any investigation or proceeding pending before the city council or board or commission of the City.
 The city council shall have the power and authority to compel the attendance of witnesses, to examine them under oath and to compel the production of evidence before it.
 Subpoenas, when authorized by resolution of the city council, may be issued by the mayor in the name of the City and shall be attested by the city clerk.
 Disobedience of such subpoenas, or the refusal to testify upon other than constitutional grounds or statutory privileges, shall constitute a misdemeanor.